-Though it’s referred to as capital gains tax (CGT), it forms part of your annual income tax and is really a separate tax.
+Though it’s referred to as capital gains tax (CGT), it forms part of your annual income tax for that particular year and is really a separate tax.

 All assets you’ve acquired since tax on capital gains started (on 20 September 1985) are subject to CGT unless specifically excluded.

 Most personal assets are exempt from CGT, including your home, car, and most personal use assets, such as furniture.